pragneshbarik/devfolio/README.md

 This program is built keeping performance limitations of mobile single board computers in mind, as it uses high performance machine learning library **DLib**, it is intended to run the program on :

-* Raspberry Pi 4.
+* Raspberry Pi 4
-* Nvidia Jetson Systems.
+* Nvidia Jetson Systems

 ## Demo Video